gumaerc-testorg/15.071-spring-2017/content/pages/linear-optimization/assignment-8.md

 4) Brett can't sell produce to more than 90 CSA customers.

-CheckShow Answer

 ## Problem 2.1 - Solving the Model

 Solve your model, and answer the following questions about the solution:

 What is the objective function value (in dollars)?

-Exercise 7

-&nbsp;Numerical Response&nbsp;

-Explanation

-After solving the problem in LibreOffice, the objective value is $49,956.39.

-You should have added the following constraints:

-Large Tomato Limit: SUM(B26:D26) \<= 406

-Small Tomato Limit: SUM(B27:D27) \<= 608

-Watermelon Limit: SUM(B28:D28) \<= 167

-Okra Limit: SUM(B29:D29) \<= 76

-Basil Limit: SUM(B30:D30) \<= 72

-Cucumbers Limit: SUM(B31:D31) \<= 251

-Sweet Potatoes Limit: SUM(B32:D32) \<= 107

-Winter Squash Limit: SUM(B33:D33) \<= 133

-¨C87C ¨C88C ¨C89C ¨C90C

-CheckShow Answer

 ## Problem 2.2 - Solving the Model

 How many cases of large tomatoes are given to CSA customers?

-Exercise 8

-&nbsp;Numerical Response&nbsp;

-Explanation

-The decision variable corresponding to large tomatoes and CSA has value 0 in the solution.

-CheckShow Answer

 ## Problem 2.3 - Solving the Model

 How many cases of watermelon are given to farmers' market customers?

-Exercise 9

-&nbsp;Numerical Response&nbsp;

-Explanation

-The decision variable correponding to watermelon and the farmer's market has value 167 in the solution.

-CheckShow Answer

 ## Problem 2.4 - Solving the Model

 How many CSA customers does Brett provide produce for?
 Remember that this might be fractional - go ahead and enter the exact number even though Brett can't really serve "fractional customers".

-Exercise 10

-&nbsp;Numerical Response&nbsp;

-Explanation

-If we look at the constraint for CSA customers, we see that the left-hand side of the constraint has value 65.88.
-This means that Brett will technically sell produce to 66 customers (65 will get $400 worth of produce, and one will get 0.88\*$400 worth of produce).

-CheckShow Answer

 ## Problem 3.1 - Sensitivity Analysis

 Suppose that Brett can pay $1,000 to trade in his truck for a larger truck.
 This would allow him to transport 200 more cases of produce to the farmers' market (for a total of 800 cases).
 Should he do it?
 HINT: Adjust the constraints in your model, re-solve it, and compare the increase in objective function value to the cost of buying the larger truck.

-Exercise 11

-&nbsp;Yes, he should buy the larger truck.&nbsp;

-&nbsp;No, he shouldn't buy the larger truck.&nbsp;

-Explanation

-If you increase the right hand side of the constraint for farmers' market cases to 800 (increase by 200) and re-solve the model, the new objective value is $50,181.76.
-Compared to the old objective value of $49,956.39, this is an increase in profit of $50,181.76 - $49,956.39 = $225.37.
-Since this is less than the cost of the truck, he shouldn't buy the larger truck.

-CheckShow Answer

 ## Problem 3.2 - Sensitivity Analysis

 One of Brett's workers has offered to use his truck to help Brett transport 200 more cases of produce to the farmer's market (for a total of 800 cases).
 Which of the following choices would increase Brett's profit?
-Select all that apply.
+Select all that apply.Exercise 12

-Exercise 12

-&nbsp;Hire the worker, and pay him $300 for helping.&nbsp;
+ Hire the worker, and pay him $300 for helping.

-&nbsp;Hire the worker, and pay him $150 for helping.&nbsp;
+ Hire the worker, and pay him $150 for helping.

-&nbsp;Not hiring the worker.&nbsp;
+ Not hiring the worker.

-Explanation

-We saw in the previous question that increasing the farmers' market cases to 800 increases profits by $225.37.
-Thus Brett should hire the worker, and pay him $150, since that will give him an additional profit of $225.37 - $150.00 = $75.37.

-CheckShow Answer

 ## Problem 3.3 - Sensitivity Analysis

 Now suppose that Brett has found 10 more customers who would like to join the CSA program, for a total of 100 potential CSA customers.
 Should he sell produce to these customers?
 If you have changed any values in the constraints, change them back to their original values before answering this question (600 cases at the farmers' market).

-Exercise 13

-&nbsp;Yes, adding all of these extra customers will increase his profit.&nbsp;
+ Yes, adding all of these extra customers will increase his profit.

-&nbsp;Yes, adding some of these extra customers will increase his profit.&nbsp;
+ Yes, adding some of these extra customers will increase his profit.

-&nbsp;No, he shouldn't sell produce to any of these customers.&nbsp;
+ No, he shouldn't sell produce to any of these customers.

-Explanation

-Since the constraint for CSA customers is not binding (we sell to 65.88 customers, when we know of 90) it is not beneficial to add 10 more CSA customers.

-CheckShow Answer

 ## Problem 3.4 - Sensitivity Analysis